UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 <br>

-Return the list of installed packages in the currently active environment using the following command:
+We can get the list of installed packages in the currently active environment using the following command:

 ```
 conda list